khaors/geocompr/main.md

 #> 7808 bytes
 ```

-Let's take a look at the second example of simplification.
+Simplification is also applicable for polygons.
-It will use, `us_states`, polygons representing the contiguous United States.
+This is illustrated using `us_states`, representing the contiguous United States.
 As we showed in section \@ref(reproj-geo-data), GEOS assumes that the data is in a projected CRS and this could lead to unexpected results when using a geographic CRS.
 Therefore, the first step is to project the data into some adequate projected CRS, such as US National Atlas Equal Area (epsg = 2163) (on the left in Figure \@ref(fig:us-simp)):